butttcoin/v1_snapshot/README.md

 - The file: account2.csv is the full list of token holders

--Anyone who holds more than 100 tokens should be given the new version tokens automatically, as long as it doesn't cost more than $100 for an airdrop.
+- Anyone who holds more than 100 tokens should be given the new version tokens automatically, as long as it doesn't cost more than $100 for an airdrop.
 Any remainder will be given an option for a self-drop.

--Anyone who holds 2K or more of tokens will have to wait until their tokens are investigated.
+- Anyone who holds 2K or more of tokens will have to wait until their tokens are investigated.
 We were attacked by the scammers (see blacklisted accounts below).

--Anyone who holds less than 90 tokens will not be given any new tokens.
+- Anyone who holds less than 90 tokens will not be given any new tokens.

--Anyone who holds between 90-100 tokens will be able to self-drop them.
+- Anyone who holds between 90-100 tokens will be able to self-drop them.

 For a full list of holders, and a snapshot, see the accounts2.csv